confluentinc/ksql/docs/developer-guide/serialization.rst

 only support ``MAP`` objects that have ``STRING`` keys.

 The serialized object should be a Kafka-serialized string containing a valid JSON value.
 The format supports JSON objects only.
-Top-level primitives and arrays are not currently supported.
+Top-level primitives, arrays and maps are not currently supported.

 JSON Objects
 ------------